CONDITIONS OF LET

 Subject to the approval of Campsie Memorial Hall Trust, the main hall, lesser hall, meeting rooms are available for use by:

-Local user groups for either fund-raising or non fund-raising activities .
+Groups for either fund-raising or non fund-raising activities and the voluntary sector.

 Other interested parties at the discretion of the hall committee.